KathreftisAI/felicity/README.md

 We have tried our best to make all the features as functional to their point but there may be certains bugs but we believe that since OTRS has been long enough and well established to have a robust tool so you can go ahead and use felicity .

 # Contribution
 Feel free to pull and modify the code according to your likeness.
-You can reach us out at <code>felicity@unotechsoft.com</code>
+You can find as at <code>felicity@unotechsoft.com</code>.